dhwanipatel14/Fashion-Flare/README.md

-This is a E-commerce Website made from scratch using HTML, CSS and Javascript as a Final Project for Comp 2707.
+An E-commerce Clothing Website made from scratch using HTML, CSS and Javascript as part a Final Project for Comp 2707.

-It is also hosted on CS server: http://patel891.myweb.cs.uwindsor.ca/comp2707/finalproject/html/index.html
+It can be viewed on : http://patel891.myweb.cs.uwindsor.ca/comp2707/finalproject/html/index.html